Ghdhdhdh/Cursed-Clicker/README.md

 ## Installation
 > You will need Python for this.

 Download the source code, either via git, or by clicking the download button on Github.
-Then either double click on the file, or run ```python3 cursed_clicker.py``` in the terminal.
+(You will need to extract the zip) Then either double click on the file, or run ```python3 cursed_clicker.py``` in the terminal.